 Finally, the best tip I have for you.
 Neither related to technology, nor to aviation.
 Call it soft factors, but I genuinely believe that the only way we get through this disaster is to stay positive and combine it with practicability — and most importantly, although always underrated, humility!

 What’s your opinion?
 Do you agree on the above tips?
 Do you have additional technology tips you’re applying at your airline?
 Let me know your thoughts on this topic.
-Simply hit me up at one of my social channels below!
-Would love to get in touch with you!
+Always happy to receive your feedback and thoughts.
+Just hit me up on Twitter or get in touch on LinkedIn.